 Drought soil conditions can be very challenging for vegetable growing.
 This list from High-Value Veggies shows which edible crops do best in drought conditions as well as things you can do to give your soil a boost.

-This excerpt from High Value Veggies by Mel Bartholomew is provided by Cool Springs Press.
+This selection from the book High Value Veggies by Mel Bartholomew is provided by Cool Springs Press.

 Know Your Soil

 Elizabeth Murphy literally wrote the book when it comes to soil.
 Her book, Building Soil: A Down-to-Earth Approach: Natural Solutions for Better Gardens & Yards, is a comprehensive guide to creating the perfect living medium for all your outdoor plants.

 Murphy recommends a test as the first step to soil health.

 “A soil test is very helpful, especially starting out.
 The test determines if the soil lacks a necessary nutrient.
 For the serious home gardener, test every three years, or when you notice problems or a decline in production.”